-Homeowners in Massachusetts who fail to make timely payments of property taxes could lose their home after a tax sale or a tax taking.
 In most cases though, you'll get some time after the sale or taking to get current on the overdue amounts before losing ownership of the property.

 Before a tax sale, the collector must publish notice of the sale in a newspaper.
 (Mass.
 Gen. Laws ch.
 60, § 40).
 The collector must also post the notice in two or more public places 14 days before the sale.
 (Mass.
 Gen. Laws ch.
 60, § 42).

-To get free and clear ownership of your home, the buyer who purchased it at the tax sale (or the city or town, if it obtained your home through a taking) must foreclose your right of redemption.
+To get free and clear ownership of your home, the buyer who purchased it at the tax sale (or the city or town, if it got your home through a taking) must foreclose your right of redemption.
 (Mass.
 Gen. Laws ch.
 60, § 64).